bowbahdoe/jdbc/README.md

                 """)) {
             var rs = stmt.executeQuery();

-            // Methods exist for all 8 primitives var number = ResultSets.getIntegerNullable(rs, "number");
+            // Methods exist for all primitives except char
+            // (which doesn't have a method on ResultSet) var number = ResultSets.getIntegerNullable(rs, "number");
         }
     }